yu-ichiro/lsdl/README.md

 If you have different lists in the same folder, it downloads it all!

-## Make mode
+## Create mode

-If you put the `-m` option, it switches to make mode to make list files.
+If you put the `-c` option, it switches to create mode to create list files.

 If you connect to a pipe. it reads from it too.